Program Director: Emily F. Mason, M.D., Ph.D.

 The Hematopathology lab evaluates approximately over 5,400 Hematopathology cases including over 3,000 in-house bone marrows, over 1,100 consults and referrals, 550 in-house tissue biopsies, 1,000 body fluids and over 5,000 flow cytometry cases per year from Vanderbilt University Hospital and Monroe Carell Jr. Children's Hospital at Vanderbilt and an additional 900 morphology cases and 1,000 flow cytometry cases per year from the VA Tennessee Valley Healthcare System.
 Our group provides service for the Vanderbilt University Hospital, a 670-bed tertiary adult care hospital, the VA Tennessee Valley Healthcare System, a 282-bed general purpose hospital, and Vanderbilt's state of the art 216-bed Monroe Carell Jr. Children's Hospital at Vanderbilt.

-The fellowship positions for 2022-2023 are filled.
-For fellowships starting July 1, 2023, interviews will be on a rolling basis starting in June 2021 until the positions are filled.
+For fellowships starting July 1, 2024, interviews will be on a rolling basis starting in June 2022 until the positions are filled.

 Interested applicants should submit a cover letter, Vanderbilt application*, CV, personal statement, three letters of recommendation, and ECFMG certificate (if applicable) to: